Posted in Cool Tools, Google Classroom, how to, Student Workflow

 I hope this method of student work sharing makes your life a little easier.
 How do you see yourself using it with your students?

-Posted in G-Suite for Education, Google Classroom, how to
+Posted in Google Classroom, Google Workspace for Education, how to

 Google Classroom Quick Guide for Admin